 Singapore is probably the most cosmopolitan city I have ever seen.
 It’s one small and compact city but it has everything.
 Starting from the huge Indian, Malaysian, and Chinese neighborhoods, followed by British colonial influence, to state-of-the-art infrastructure.
 There are people from different cultures and backgrounds living together in peace.
 This conglomeration of cultures leads to Singapore having four official languages: English, Mandarin, Malay, and Tamil with a lot of Singaporeans speaking at least 2 of them.

+Singapore has a lot to offer and exploring the city in only 24 hours sure is a difficult task but not an impossible one.
 Before we start with the city’s attractions, you can store your luggage at Changi Airport.
 It costs $10 SGD for luggage up to 10 kg and $12 SGD for bigger luggage.
 The cheapest way to get out of the airport is the metro.
 There’s a direct line connecting the Changi Airport to Farrer Park, the closest station to Little India.
 Here’s some more detailed information about public transport in Singapore.
 If you’re starting to have second thoughts about covering the city’s highlights independently, check out the Big Bus Tour that covers the major highlights of the city.
 If you’re still interested in doing this independently, keep reading.
 We start at…

 You can start the morning in Little India.
 This is a buzzing historic district that shows the vibrant culture, with the small, brightly colored apartment blocks, the beautiful Hindu temples, and its own, unique atmosphere.
 Singapore has an Indian community of 250,000 people or around 7% of the total population.
 It really feels like a slice of India.
 A much cleaner, more organized slice.
 No offense, India.
 I still love you.